paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 <a name="questions"></a><sup>3</sup> The development of poll or survey questions is out of scope for the current proposal.

+## Example Use Case: Addressing the Challenge of Multiple-Pool Operators

+To be determined

 ## Backwards Compatibility

 To be determined